-in € thousand 31/12/2023 31/12/2022
+in € thousand 31/12/2024 31/12/2023

-Receivables included in trade receivables 166,536 152,561
+Receivables included in trade receivables 161,555 166,536

-Contract assets 25,026 21,732
+Contract assets 24,251 25,026

-Contract liabilities 40,833 39,597
+Contract liabilities 45,006 40,833

 Contract assets mainly refer to the GFT Group's claims for consideration resulting from services from fixed-price contracts in connection with the development of customer-specific IT solutions and the implementation of sector-specific standard software that have been rendered but not yet invoiced as of the reporting date.
-The amount of contract assets as of 31 December 2023 is affected by an impairment of €3 thousand (31 December 2022: €5 thousand).
+The amount of contract assets as of 31 December 2024 is affected by an impairment of €2 thousand (31 December 2023: €3 thousand).
+Contract assets are reclassified as receivables when the rights become unconditional.
 This usually happens at the time of invoicing, as soon as the GFT Group has fully performed the service and thereby acquired an unconditional entitlement to receive consideration.
 Contract assets are all current.